Financing Higher Education: From Birth Through College

 The adage that time is your biggest asset when it comes to growing your investment portfolio also holds true with education planning.
 Whether you are planning on funding the entire cost of college or just a portion of it, take advantage of the time you have available and begin setting money aside as soon as your child is born.

 While there are multiple ways to begin saving for college, 529 plans are the most common.
-In 2017, the number of 529 plans opened increased by 3 percent from the previous year, with a record 13.3 million families taking advantage of 529 plans.
+In 2023, the number of 529 plans opened increased by 2 percent from the previous year, with a record 16.25 million families taking advantage of 529 plans.
 These plans are tax advantaged investment accounts designed to encourage saving for future education costs.
-529 plans offer an array of advantages, including possible tax deductions for contributions, flexibility to change the beneficiary of the account, and tax-free growth if used for qualified education expenses.
-Generally, qualified education expenses include tuition, room and board, books, computer equipment, and more.
-Qualified education expenses will be discussed in greater detail below in Phase 3: The College Years.
+529 plans offer an array of advantages, including possible tax deductions for contributions, flexibility to change the beneficiary of the account, tax-free growth if used for *qualified education expenses, and the opportunity to fund a Roth IRA for the beneficiary if opened for at least 15 years.
+Generally, qualified education expenses include tuition, room and board, books, computer equipment, and more. *Qualified education expenses will be discussed in greater detail below in Phase 3: The College Years.

 Another noteworthy characteristic of 529 plans is that the owner of the 529 plan, not the beneficiary, maintains control of the funds indefinitely, which helps ensure they are used for their intended purpose.
-For this reason, it is often best to place the 529 plan in the name of a parent.
+For this reason, it is often best to place the 529 plan in either the name of a parent or grandparent.

 As of January 2018, 529 plans can also be used to fund K-12 education.
-An account owner may withdraw up to $10,000 per year for each beneficiary.
-Unlike funding for college, however, this money can only be spent on school tuition, and cannot be used towards textbooks, computers, or other fees or activities.
-While this change offers added flexibility, keep in mind that any withdrawals used to fund K-12 education will have a direct impact on your ability to fund future college expenses.
+An account owner may withdraw up to $10,000 per year for each beneficiary to help pay for private elementary or secondary school.
+Unlike funding for college, however, this money can only be spent on school tuition, and cannot be used for textbooks, computers, or other fees or activities.
+While this change offers added flexibility, remember that any withdrawals used to fund K-12 education will directly impact your ability to fund future college expenses.
 Not all states have conformed with new federal rules for 529 use, so be sure to check with your state before proceeding.

 To determine what amount you should be saving to meet your goal, consult a financial advisor or an online resource.
 Don’t let an undefined goal prevent you from getting started.
 This is important because education planning, like financial planning, is a process, not an event.
 There will be course corrections along the way, but the positive impact of starting early is undeniable.